01 of 04

 What to Pack, What to Wear in June

 In June, Los Angeles beach areas are prone to lingering fog caused when the ocean's natural moist air stays inland.
 Called "June Gloom" for a reason, it can keep the sun at bay all day long.
 It keeps things chilly and damp, too - and you'll be glad you brought that extra layer if you're out in it.
 Don't think you can skip the sunscreen though: the burn causes UV rays make it through all those clouds just fine.
+It can start as early as "May Gray", sometimes lingering into "No Sky July", or even extend to "Fogust".
+To find out more and what causes June Gloom, check out this guide.

 Even if the gloom is gone, pack a jacket for the evening near the water.
 Short-sleeved shirts and lightweight pants are fine most of the time and shorts are comfortable, especially away from the coast.